 Yes, you can have a rich, absolutely delicious, to-die-for roasted tomato basil soup that is vegan, gluten-free, and Mediterranean diet-approved!
 Layers of goodness and flavor in this easy vegan tomato soup, from fresh herbs like basil and thyme, to aromatics, sweet roasted carrots, and a couple warm spices.

 Make a large batch to freeze for later!
-Be sure to grab my tips and step-by-step tutorial for how to make this vegan tomato soup below.
+Be sure to grab my tips and watch the video below to see how I make this tomato soup!

 There is so much I love about this roasted tomato basil soup.
 First, this is a heart-healthy, Mediterranean diet-approved tomato soup.
 Vegan.
 Gluten free.
 And it's pretty much, as my teenage kid would say, "flavor bomb!"